Play the Genome Game now!

 - When you've chosen your rules, click to create a population.
 A selection of creatures and their genomes will be created from your rules, and the rules will be hidden.
 Ask a friend to guess the rules from seeing the population.
 What makes it easy?
 What makes it hard?

 - Play the game by clicking the "Start Game" button.
-There's a countdown timer and as you make correct guesses the table will turn green.
+There's a countdown timer and when you make correct guesses the table will turn green.

-- Aims for development of the game in future include the introduction of more complication such as AND, OR, and n-ary combinations of genes and maybe chromosomes (epistasis, dominance, etc).
+- Development of the game in future could include the introduction of more complication such as AND, OR, and n-ary combinations of genes and maybe chromosomes (epistasis, dominance, etc).